SigmoidAI/articles/article-image_segmentation_1/article.md

 ![Elevation Map](images/elevation_map.png)

-Next, let’s plot the the histogram of gray values to markers for the background and the coins based on the extreme parts of the plot.
+Next, let’s plot the histogram of gray values to markers for the background and the coins based on the extreme parts of the plot.
 These markers will be used to guide the watershed transform.

 ```python
 # Histogram